srikanthbpai/srikanthbpai.github.io/_projects/7_project.md

 # Hello,

-My name is Srikanth Pai, and I am passionate about mathematics in all its distinct forms.
+My name is Srikanth Pai.
+I am passionate about mathematics and teaching.
 I have two Master's degrees and two PhD degrees, one from IISc Bangalore and another from ICTS-TIFR Bangalore.
-I am trained in various subjects like engineering, physics and mathematics.
+I am trained in engineering, physics, and mathematics.

-I have been an Olympiad coach for the past 14 years, and some of my students have represented the country.
+I have been an Olympiad coach for the past 14 years, and some of my students have represented the country in IMO.
 Fortunately, I have worked with coaching classes that have granted me some time for Olympiad training.
 However, the education industry of this country focuses too much on JEE-type mathematics.
 A diverse country like India requires diverse approaches to appreciating mathematics.
 I have accumulated distinct techniques and a unique approach to teaching mathematics.
 In the past few years:

 - I have created videos on my YouTube channel [Aha!Problems](https://www.youtube.com/channel/UCte6PsCjmIJXqVOgSEmO_vg) to spread the joy of mathematics.
 - I have blog posts outlining [problem-solving techniques](https://srikanthbpai.github.io/blog/2024/Perfect-square-Olympiad/).
-- I have taught a group theory course (undergraduate mathematics) to motivated high school students.
+- I have taught an undergraduate course (group theory) to motivated high school students.
-- I have also published solutions to deep problems in renowned magazines like [Crux Mathematicorum](https://cms.math.ca/publications/crux/) and helped my students to publish.
+- I have also published solutions to proposed problems in renowned magazines like [Crux Mathematicorum](https://cms.math.ca/publications/crux/) and helped my students publish their solutions.
 - In the future, I plan to create workbooks for high school students to enjoy more profound ideas in mathematics.

 I did all of this because I wanted to experience the joy of watching others enjoy mathematics because of my hard work.
 Hence, I named the collective effort _Mudhitha_.<u> Different students wish to experience mathematics in its distinct forms instead of the usual JEE coaching bundle alone.</u> Problem-solving, theory-building, hands-on modelling, and interdisciplinary applications are some particular forms of mathematical experiences.